sez11a/liferay-docs/guidelines/working-with-github-in-browser.markdown

    ![Commit your changes.](images/myCommit.png)

 Great!
-You've modified the file and commited those modifications to your branch.
+You've modified the file and committed those modifications to your branch.

 Now you're ready to share those changes with others, so they can merge them into their branches.
 To submit your changes for review by Liferay, you'll send them